SalmaHisham/Multilabel-Multioutput-Sentiment-Analysis-/README.md

 ## Dataset

-The dataset used in this project can be accessed through the Kaggle link here.
+The dataset used in this project can be accessed through the Kaggle link [Link text]([https://example.com](https://www.kaggle.com/dataset))
+.
 It consists of Amazon product reviews and focuses on two labels: positive and negative sentiment.

 ## Emotions Extraction Challenge
 In this step, we utilized the Hugging Face model SamLowe/roberta-base-go_emotions for emotion extraction.
 This model is based on the Roberta architecture and has been trained on the go_emotions dataset.